Hair care beginner? I’ve got you on essential hair care tips.

 You can also choose to pre-poo, cleanse then detangle after applying the deep conditioner.
 Most moisturizing deep conditioners have a great slip to melt away the tangles.

 This is where you cleanse/ wash your hair and scalp.
 Always wash in sections especially if you have thick hair and use warm water.
 To break down the dirt and product build up on your scalp, use your finger pads or scalp massager to massage the scalp, don’t scratch your scalp with nails.
 If you use a lot of styling products, consider using a clarifying shampoo to get rid of all the build up.

 Related posts; How my wash day Routine looks like.

 After rinsing off the shampoo, the next step is deep conditioning where you apply a deep conditioner depending on your hair’s needs.
-We have moisturizing, protein based deep conditioner and a balanced deep conditioner (moisture and protein based.)
+We have moisturizing deep conditioner, protein based deep conditioner and a balanced deep conditioner (moisture and protein based.)

-Deep conditioners adds shine, restore moisture and elasticity, repair damage and strengthen the hair minimizing breakage.
+Deep conditioners add shine, restore moisture and elasticity, repair damage and strengthen the hair minimizing breakage.